code-ea/Razorpay-Clone/README.md

 ## Installation

-**Step1:** Install tailwindcss and its peer dependencies via npm, and create your tailwind.config.js file.
+**Step 1:** Install tailwindcss and its peer dependencies via npm, and create your tailwind.config.js file.

 >**Terminal**
 ```bash
 ▶ npm install -D tailwindcss postcss autoprefixer
 ▶ npx tailwindcss init
 ```
-**Step2:** Add tailwindcss and autoprefixer to your postcss.config.js file, or wherever PostCSS is configured in your project.
+**Step 2:** Add tailwindcss and autoprefixer to your postcss.config.js file, or wherever PostCSS is configured in your project.

 >**postcss.config.js**